hakuhodo-technologies/scope-rl/docs/documentation/index.rst

     <div class="white-space-20px"></div>

 * **Offline Reinforcement Learning**:
    Offline RL aims to train a new policy from only offline logged data collected by a behavior policy.
-SCOPE-RL enables a flexible experiment using customized dataset on diverse environments collected by various behavior policies.
+SCOPE-RL enables a flexible experiment using customized datasets on diverse environments collected by various behavior policies.

 * **Off-Policy Evaluation**:
    OPE aims to evaluate the performance of a counterfactual policy using only offline logged data.
-SCOPE-RL supports implementations of a range of OPE estimators and streamline the experimental procedure to evaluate the accuracy of OPE estimators.
+SCOPE-RL supports implementations of a range of OPE estimators and streamlines the experimental procedure to evaluate the accuracy of OPE estimators.

 * **Off-Policy Selection**:
    OPS aims to select the top-:math:`k` policies from several candidate policies using only offline logged data.
 Typically, the final production policy is chosen based on the online A/B tests of the top-:math:`k` policies selected by OPS.
-   SCOPE-RL supports implementations of a range of OPS methods and provide some metrics to evaluate OPS result.
+   SCOPE-RL supports implementations of a range of OPS methods and provides some metrics to evaluate OPS result.

 .. note::

    This documentation aims to provide a gentle introduction to offline RL and OPE/OPS in the following steps.

    1. Explain the basic concepts in :doc:`Overview (online/offline RL) <online_offline_rl>` and :doc:`Overview (OPE/OPS) <ope_ops>`.
-   2. Provide a variety of examples of conducting offline RL and OPE/OPS in practical problem settings in :doc:`Quickstart <quickstart>` and :doc:`Example Codes <examples/index>`.
+   2. Provide various examples of conducting offline RL and OPE/OPS in practical problem settings in :doc:`Quickstart <quickstart>` and :doc:`Example Codes <examples/index>`.
    3. Describe the algorithms and implementations in detail in :doc:`Supported Implementation <evaluation_implementation>` and :doc:`Package Reference <scope_rl_api>`.

    **You can also find the distinctive features of SCOPE-RL here:** :doc:`distinctive_features`